slatedocs/slate/source/includes/administration/_invoices.md

 `PUT /invoices/:invoice_id/approve`

-Manually approve a draft invoice and issue the invoice to the customer by email.
+Manually approve an invoice in the 'DRAFT' state and issue the invoice to the customer by email.
+If the invoice is already in the 'ISSUED' state, an empty response will be returned and an email will not be sent.
+If the invoice is in any other state, an error will be thrown.

 ```shell
 # Approve a draft invoice